unl-rocketry/pololu_tic-rs/README.md

 > if you are getting timeout errors while using this library.

 > [!WARNING]
-> The USB support is **untested**, **experimental** and the interface may change at
+> USB support is **untested**, **experimental** and the interface may change at
 > **any time**.

 ## Feature Flags
 This library has a few feature flags to enable or disable support for different interfaces.

  - `i2c` (default): Enables support for the I²C interface.
  - `serial`: Enables support for the UART Serial interface.